The 10 Best Golf Irons 2021

 The Iron is a golf club designed to hit the ball with accuracy towards the flag.
 The goal is to hit the ball on the green.
 (Or in the Hole)

-What are the types of Golf Irons?
+What are the best Golf Irons?

 Golf irons generally fall into two categories:

 This is considered as the best golf iron for beginners because it is generally designed for players who play for fun and are just learning the sport.
 Forged golf irons helps players to make accurate shots in their game as they can be more forgiving.